kljr/SpringboardDDEV/README.md

 Install Homebrew, or update Homebrew to the latest version using `brew update`.

 Install PHP 7.1 using Homebrew via brew install php@7.1.
-Springbord is not compatible with PHP 7.2, so you'll need to remove that if you have it linked.
+Springboard is not compatible with PHP 7.2, so you'll need to remove that if you have it linked.

 Install Valet with Composer via `composer global require laravel/valet`.
 Make sure the ~/.composer/vendor/bin directory is in your system's "PATH".